How To Care for Pheidole Pallidula

 Discount!

-The most important thing you have to consider when choosing the formicarium for Pheidole pallidula is that they are notoriously extremely good escape artists.
+The most important thing to consider when choosing the formicarium for Pheidole pallidula is that they are notoriously excellent escape artists.

-For this reason, we have to choose a nest that makes escaping as hard as possible.
+For this reason, we must choose a nest that makes escaping as hard as possible.

 One of the best solutions to this problem is using an acrylic nest.
-They are usually built of a bunch of plastic layers, placed tightly one above the other to create the structure of the nest.
+They are usually built with several plastic layers, placed tightly one above the other to create the structure of the nest.

 If you're interested in these types of nests, I would suggest you check out this review!
 It's the extremely cool test tube-based acrylic ant nest in the picture above!